Skip to Content

 Instructions

-1. First, mix all the marinade ingredients together in a bowl.
-Then marinate the ribs in the fridge for at least a couple of hours (overnight is preferred).
+- First, remove any membrane from the ribs.
+Then mix all the marinade ingredients together in a bowl.
+Marinate the ribs in the fridge for at least a couple of hours (overnight is preferred).
 Using a sealed plastic storage bag is a good way to do this.

 Notes